 experts in the field of the tumor microenvironment, and to learn about career challenges and opportunities in TME research.
 This informative discussion provided ample time for comments and questions.

-The TME Working Group sincerely congratulates Dr. Bissell on being the recipient of this Award for her many years of service to cancer research.
+The TME Working Group sincerely congratulates Dr. Bissell on being the recipient of this award for her many years of service to cancer research.
 Dr. Bissell was be presented with her award during the AACR Annual Meeting 2017's Opening Ceremony on Sunday, April 2, 8-9 a.m.
-For more information on this award, please view here.
+Learn more about this award.
 Dr. Bissell was also the presenter at a "Meet-the-Expert" session on Saturday, April 1, 2017, 3:30-4:30 p.m.